mahendra296/node-service/README.md

 ## Features

 - **User Authentication**: Secure registration and login with JWT tokens
-- **Token Refresh**: Stateless refresh token mechanism for seamless session management
+- **Token Refresh**: Database-managed refresh tokens with revocation support
+- **Multi-Device Logout**: Ability to logout from all devices at once
 - **URL Shortener**: Create, edit, and delete shortened URLs
 - **Password Security**: Argon2 password hashing (winner of the Password Hashing Competition)
 - **Input Validation**: Schema-based validation using Zod